Types of Friends in Your Life

 You likely have shared experiences with these people.
 But there’s room to grow, especially when it comes to feeling a sense of emotional intimacy.

 Acquaintances are people you’re familiar with but don’t specifically relate to.
-They’re people you recognize and loosely know, but don’t necessarily share significant roots with.
+They’re people you recognize and loosely know but don’t necessarily share significant roots with.

 Examples of acquaintances include: